Kasra-G/ReactorController/README.md

 ## Known Issues
 - If the reactor has a very large max RF/t generation capacity but a low RF/t drain, it may oscillate around the target buffer.
 This is partly due to my inexperience with setting PID constants, so any help here would be appreciated.
   - Workaround: increase the range of the buffer, YMMV
 - Sometimes, the RF/t Drain statistic will fluctuate wildly.
-I don't think this is caused by the program, but in singleplayer, the issue seems start when directly interacting with the reactor UI, and seems to get better by relogging.
+I don't think this is caused by the program, but in singleplayer, the issue seems to start when directly interacting with the reactor UI, and seems to get better by relogging.

 ## Future Plans
 - Turbine support